dbu329/sengass4/README.md

 ###Steps:
-	1. Get Flights that which can be taken from '*flightData*' input file.
+	1. Get Flights that which can be taken from '*flightdata-filename*' input file.
-	2.
+	2. Get Query from: '*query-filename*'.
+	3. Find flights according to preferences from query
+	4.

+###Running:
+travelplan flightdata-filename query-filename

 ##Queries Format:
  - **NO DIRECT flights** between two cities (In general)